Open Now — 24/7 Plumbing

 Visual Assessment

-As mentioned, the inspection team will start with a visual examination of all visible plumbing components.
-This helps identify any obvious issues.
+As mentioned, the inspection team will start by visually examining all visible plumbing components.
+This will help identify any obvious issues.

 Water Supply System

-The supply pipes, valves, and fixtures will be inspected first.
-Pipes are checked for leaks, corrosion, or damage.
-Valves are tested to ensure they are functioning properly.
+First, the supply pipes, valves, and fixtures will be inspected.
+Pipes will be checked for leaks, corrosion, or damage, and valves will be tested to ensure they are functioning properly.

 Drain and Vent System